wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 	        else:
 	            print(form.errors)

-	    return render(request, 'rango/profile.html', {'userprofile': userprofile, 'selecteduser': user, 'form': form})
+	    return render(request, 'rango/profile.html',
+	        {'userprofile': userprofile, 'selecteduser': user, 'form': form})

 This view requires that a user be logged in - hence the use of the `@login_requred` decorator.
 The view begins by selecting the selected `django.contrib.auth.User` from the database - if it exists.
 If it doesn't, we perform a simple redirect to Rango's homepage rather than greet the user with an error message.
 We can't display information for a non-existent user!
 If the user does exist, we can therefore select the user's `UserProfile` instance.
 If it doesn't exist, we can create a blank one.
 We then populate a `UserProfileForm` object with the selected user's details if we require it.
 This is determined by the template as it determines what content is presented to the user.

 We then determine if the request is a HTTP `POST` - meaning that the user submitted a form to update their account information.
 We then extract information from the form into a `UserProfileForm` instance that is able to reference to the `UserProfile` model instance that it is saving to, rather than creating a new `UserProfile` instance each time.
 Remember, we are *updating*, not creating *new*.
 A valid form is then saved.
 An invalid form or a HTTP `GET` request triggers the rendering of the `profile.html` template with the relevant variables that are passed through to the template via its context.

-E> ### A Simple Exercise
+X> ### A Simple Exercise
-E> How can we change the code above to prevent unauthorised users from changing the details of a user account that isn't theirs?
+X> How can we change the code above to prevent unauthorised users from changing the details of a user account that isn't theirs?
 What conditional statement do we need to add to enforce this additional check?

 ### Mapping the View to a URL
 We then need to map our new `profile()` view to a URL.
 As usual, this involves the addition of a single line of code to Rango's `urls.py` module.
 Add the following line to the bottom of the `urlpatterns` list.